MishraShikhar/OCVS/OCVS/provision-ocvs/provision-ocvs.md

 We still have to update the route rules for this subnet, but we will do that while we wait for our Bastion host to come up.
 So, let us go and create the Bastion Host.
 We will return to this public subnet, in a bit.

-## STEP 5: Create a Bastion host to access your SDDC
+## STEP 5: Create a bastion host to access your SDDC

 1. Open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.